alekseyl/me-redis/README.md

 ```

-#Hot migration
+# Hot migration
-MeRedis deliver additional module for hot migration to KeyZipping and ZipToHash.
+MeRedis deliver additional module MeRedisHotMigrator for hot migration to KeyZipping and ZipToHash.

-We don't need one in generally for base implementation of ZipValues cause
+We don't need one in generally for base implementation of ZipValues module cause
 its getter methods fallbacks to value.

-###Features
+### Features
 * mget hget hgetall get exists type getset - fallbacks for key_zipping
 * me_get me_mget - fallbacks for hash zipping
 * partially respects pipelining and multi